 - DRINK CONSTANTLY: You could also do fresh lemon juice in water.
 You need to flush the anesthesia and medications from your body.

 - Keep moving!
 It might sound counterintuitive, but the more you walk, the better you will feel.

 How to Take Care of Your C-section Scar

 Here’s how to promote scar healing:

-- On the scar itself, use aloe vera gel (where to find), and a released Vitamin E capsule to minimize swelling and visibility.
+- Apply the right ointments: On the scar itself, use aloe vera gel (where to find), and a released Vitamin E capsule to minimize swelling and visibility.

 This can be HUGE for cesarean mamas, and may be a “Mama Wound” that takes some time to come to terms with your experience.
 In fact, cesarean mothers are at an even higher risk for postpartum depression and anxiety.
-What can you do to prevent or alleviate these feelings?
+So what can you do to prevent or alleviate these feelings?

 In addition, homeopathic remedies like Ignatia Amara (where to find) and Rescue Remedy (where to find) can help with stress and emotional upset after surgery.

 Online support groups like ICAN (International Cesarean Awareness Network) and post-cesarean grief networks offer invaluable support.
 As always, seek help from your doctor, counselor, or religious community if feelings of grief, sadness, or anxiety linger or are too hard to manage during your C-section recovery.